ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-ocp-rhm.md

 ```
 {:codeblock}

-## Step four: Log in to the console
+## Step five: Log in to the console
 {: #deploy-ocp-rhm-log-in}

 Congratulations!
 You have deployed the IBM Blockchain Platform operator.
 The only thing left to do is to deploy the console user interface (UI).
 First, click on **IBM Blockchain** in the **Installed Operators** page.